Bay Ridge, Brooklyn

 Bay Ridge is part of Brooklyn Community District 10, and its primary ZIP Codes are 11209 and 11220.
 It is patrolled by the 68th Precinct of the New York City Police Department.
-Politically, it is represented by the New York City Council's 43rd District.
+Politically, it is represented by the 47th District of the New York City Council.

 History

 Early settlements

 South Brooklyn was originally settled by the Canarsee Indians, one of several indigenous Lenape peoples who farmed and hunted on the land.
+Their main village in the area was Nyack.
 The Canarsee Indians had several routes that crossed Brooklyn, including a path from Fulton Ferry along the East River that extended southward to Gowanus Creek, Sunset Park, and Bay Ridge.
 The Canarsee traded with other indigenous peoples, and by the early 17th century, also with Dutch and English settlers.

 The first European settlement at Bay Ridge occurred in 1636 when Willem Adriaenszen Bennett and Jacques Bentyn purchased 936 acre between 28th and 60th Streets, in what is now Sunset Park.
 However, after the land was purchased in the 1640s by Dutch settlers who laid out their farms along the waterfront, the Canarsee were soon displaced, and had left Brooklyn by the 18th century.
 Present-day Bay Ridge was the westernmost portion of New Utrecht, founded in 1657 by the Dutch.
 The area consisted of two sister villages: Yellow Hook to the north, named for the color of the soil, with "Hook" from the Dutch hoek, meaning "corner" and Fort Hamilton to the south, named for the military installation at its center.

 Yellow Hook was mostly farmland until the late 1840s.
 In 1848, Third Avenue within the area was widened.
 Two years later, a group of artists moved to the area and founded a colony called Ovington Village, named after the family who owned the farmland in the area.
 Around 1853, Yellow Hook changed the community's name to avoid association with yellow fever.
 "Bay Ridge" was suggested by local horticulturist James Weir after the area's most prominent geographic features: the high ridge that offered views of New York Bay.
 The natural beauty attracted the wealthy, who built country homes along Shore Road, overlooking the water.